Improving Data Efficiency via Curating LLM-Driven Rating Systems: Introduction

 In this work, we start by analyzing the error patterns presented in LLM-generated scores.
-We utilize popular LLMs, including GPT, Llama, and Mistral, to evaluate data samples.
-Upon examinng several examples, as shown in Table~\ref{tab:wrong_rated_examples}, it becomes evident that certain LLM rated scores are inaccurate.
-Inspired by the study of label errors \citep{liu2020peer,wei2020optimizing,wei2021learning,liu2023humans,wei2021smooth,wei2023aggregate} and the success of label curation methods \citep{xia2020part, zhu2021clusterability, zhu2022beyond,zhu2022detecting,zhu2023unmasking}, we systematically investigate these error patterns through a score transition matrix (Definition \ref{def:score_transition_matrix}).
+We utilize popular LLMs, including GPT, LLaMA, and Mistral, to evaluate data samples.
+Upon examining several examples, as shown in Table~\ref{tab:wrong_rated_examples}, it becomes evident that certain LLM-rated scores are inaccurate.
+Inspired by the success of label curation methods \citep{xia2020part, zhu2021clusterability, zhu2022beyond}, we systematically investigate these error patterns through a score transition matrix (Definition \ref{def:score_transition_matrix}).
 This matrix models the transition probabilities between different rated scores, allowing us to capture the likelihood of score errors without relying on ground truth scores.
-A key finding from this analysis is that \textbf{score errors are widespread and vary significantly across different LLMs}.
+A noteworthy finding from this analysis is that \textbf{score errors are widespread and vary significantly across different LLMs}.

 To mitigate the negative impact of score errors, we introduce \method, a \textbf{D}iversity-aware \textbf{S}core curation method for \textbf{D}ata \textbf{S}election.
 As illustrated in Figure~\ref{fig:pipeline}, \method~improves traditional prompt-based LLM rating systems by employing automatic score curation, which utilizes the learned score transition matrix to refine scores and assess the quality of each data sample more accurately.
 Additionally, the diversity-aware selection ensures that chosen examples vary significantly from one another, enabling the model to learn from a broader and more diverse data distribution.
 This combined emphasis on both \emph{quality} and \emph{diversity} in data selection leads to significant improvements in downstream task performance, consistently across different LLMs used for the initial ratings.
 Our main contributions can be summarized as follows: